 What is version control for documents?

 Version control is the process of managing changes to a document.
 It can be used for any type of document, but it is most often used for documents that are changing frequently, such as software code.
-It can be done manually or with the help of a computer program
+It can be done manually or with the help of a computer program.

 Why is version control important in documents?

-Version control is important in documents because it helps you track changes made to the document.
+File version control is important in documents because it helps you track changes made to the document.
 This can help you go back to an earlier version of the document if needed.